<>

 There are downsides in using Aftertext that you don't have with paired delimiter markups.

 There is the issue of breakages when editing Aftertext.
-The nice thing about bold is that if you change the text between the tags you don't break formatting.
+The nice thing about *bold* is that if you change the text between the delimiters you don't break formatting.
 When editing Aftertext by hand when you change formatted text you break formatting and have to update those lines separately.
 I hit this a lot.
 Surprisingly it hasn't bothered me.
 Not yet, at least.
 I need to wait and see how it feels in a few months.

 A similar issue to the breakage problem is verbosity.
 Embedded markup adds a constant number of bytes per tag but with Aftertext the bytes increase linearly with N, the size of the span you are marking up.
 Again, I haven't found this to be a problem yet.
 Perhaps the downside is outweighed by the helpful nudge toward brevity.
 Or maybe I just haven't used it enough yet to be annoyed.